pedrojperez1/all-star-break-dash-pperez/README.md

 If the dashboard is offline for any reason, you can run the dashboard locally by:

 1. Clone this repo locally
+2. Create a virtual env for this project using your preferred method
-2. Using Terminal, navigate to the directory that contains your repo and run the following:
+2. Using Terminal, navigate to the directory that contains the repo and run the following:
 ```bash
 $ pip install -r requirements.txt
 $ python app.py